jikisan/react-csharp-record-manager/README.md

 | PUT    | `/api/records/{id}`  | Update a record; returns the saved row |

 Each record: `id` (number), `name`, `category`, `status`, `description`.
+Seed data is six vehicles (trucks, EV, sedan, SUV, coupe); `status` is one of `In Stock`, `Reserved`, `Sold`.
 Edits are held in the server's in-memory list and persist for as long as the process runs.
+The `PUT` body is a partial update — omitted fields keep their current value, and a blank `name` is rejected with `400`.

 ## How the requirements are met

-- **In-memory seed data** — `initialRecords` in `Program.cs` holds six project records; a copy backs the live list.
+- **In-memory seed data** — `initialRecords` in `Program.cs` holds six vehicle records; a copy backs the live list, guarded by a lock.
-- **List rendering with stable keys** — the table maps records to `<tr>` with `key={record.id}`.
+- **List rendering with stable keys** — `RecordTable` maps records to `<tr>` with `key={record.id}`.
-- **Scrollable, multi-column list** — four columns (ID, Name, Category, Status) in a scroll container.
+- **Scrollable, multi-column list** — four columns (ID, Name, Category, Status) in a scroll container, with a colored status chip.
-- **Row selection & detail panel** — clicking (or Enter/Space on) a row selects it and copies its values into the edit form.
+- **Row selection & detail panel** — clicking (or Enter/Space on) a row calls `useRecordEditor.select`, copying its editable fields into the draft.
-- **Controlled inputs** — every field is driven by React state (`draft`) and an `onChange` handler; nothing is uncontrolled.
+- **Controlled inputs** — every field in `RecordForm` is driven by `draft` state and a `changeField` handler; nothing is uncontrolled.
 - **Immutable updates** — selection and edits never mutate arrays/objects in place; state is replaced with new objects (`{ ...prev }`, `map`).
 The server likewise replaces the list element using a `with` expression.
-- **Save through the API** — `Save` issues a `PUT`, then the returned row replaces the matching item in state, so the list and detail stay in sync.
+- **Save through the API** — `save` skips when nothing is dirty, issues a `PUT` via `updateRecord`, then the returned row replaces the matching item in state, so the list and detail stay in sync.
-- **Derived output computed from current state** — total records, selected count (0 or 1), and a per-status breakdown are all calculated during render, never stored separately, so they stay accurate after every edit.
+- **Derived output computed from current state** — total, selected count, and the per-status breakdown are computed during render (memoized), never stored separately, so they stay accurate after every edit.